 3. Transfer Your Utilities

 Your utility companies can transfer service from one address to another without interruption.
 Changing your address online with the post office should forward along with your utilities.
 However, you don’t want to leave it up to chance and miss paying a bill.

 Some apartment complexes include all or partial utilities.
-But it isn’t legally required for a landlord to provide utilities in the state of Illinois.
+But it isn’t legally required for a landlord to provide utilities in some states.
 However, they may decide to offer it as part of their lease terms.
 In this case, you may not need to transfer your service but simply cancel it.

 Check your lease terms or speak to your landlord if you’re unsure what’s covered.

 4. Shop Around for Cable and Internet Providers

 Before you transfer cable and Internet providers, consider shopping around instead.
 Many companies offer move-in specials and first-time customer discounts.
 Your current providers may also provide a deal to keep your business.

 Remember to give yourself a grace period with your cable and Internet providers to avoid a service lag.
 You may need to schedule an appointment for a technician to turn on the service.

 If you’re moving to another state, your employer could encounter legal implications.
 For example, you or your employer may have tax liabilities in both your destination state and where you’re moving from.
 Notify your HR department or employer about your move.
 Otherwise, you could miss out on paychecks, tax forms, and other important information.